 It is important that everyone within your club knows what is or is not acceptable conduct.
 Codes of Conduct can help clarify to your members what you expect and what is appropriate.
-Suffolk Sport has produced three codes of conduct for:
+Active Suffolk has produced three codes of conduct for:

 Please download the codes of conduct from the list below.

 The Child Protection in Sport Unit

 The Child Protection in Sport Unit (CPSU) is part of the NSPCC.
 They can offer you and your club guidance and advice on child protection issues, from implementing policies to managing difficult behaviour with members of your club.
 For more information go to www.thecpsu.org.uk.

 The DBS was formed in December 2012 when the CRB and ISA (Independent Safeguarding Authority) were merged.
 Since then criminal records checks have been undertaken by the DBS, which issues DBS certificates in place of the original CRB disclosures.
 In this respect there is no difference between a DBS and CRB certificate.

 Individuals deemed to be in regulated activity are eligible for an enhanced DBS check with a check against the barred list (for that activity).